 Enquire to book

 We utilise many industry standard information systems and secure third-party cloud based solutions, all with restricted access to client data by our employees and agents.
 Our emails and website are also encrypted for extra safety for situations where an exchange of personal data may take place.
 As a company, we only hold personal details on our clients that is necessary for the lawful processing activities associated with the delivery of our products and services.
-With an established lawful basis for such processing, we anticipate a smooth transition for when GDPR arrives and takes full effect.

-For more information on GDPR or our data collection policy, please email:
+For more information on GDPR or our data collection policy, please email: [email protected]

 Frequently Asked Questions